James Campbell (British Army officer, died 1745): Political career

 Campbell continued to serve in the British Army during this period, though as historian Henry Morse Stephens noted, the tenure of Walpole as British Prime Minister "prevented Campbell from seeing service for twenty-eight years" as Walpole was committed to a policy of non-interventionism.
-In 1735, Campbell was promoted to the rank of brigadier-general, and four years later, in 1739, he was promoted again to the rank of major-general.
+In 1735, Campbell was promoted to the rank of Brigadier-General, and four years later in 1739 he was promoted again to the rank of Major-General.

 In 1738, Campbell was appointed to the position of Edinburgh Castle governor, succeeding Lord Ross.
 His duties included supervising the castle's large garrison.
-Campbell continued to hold this position until his death, when he was succeeded by Lord Mark Kerr.
+Campbell continued to hold this position until his death, being succeeded by Lord Mark Kerr.
 During his tenure, a crow-stepped and classical residence for the governor, known as the Governor's House, was constructed inside the castle by army engineer Dugal Campbell in 1742.